ONSdigital/eq-questionnaire-validator/README.md

 make test-unit
 ```

-To run the app's unit tests and yarn tests:
+To run the app's unit tests and ajv validator tests:

 ```
 make test